An exercise to unblock teams and overcome resistance

 Saying ‘no’ is the fastest way to block a brainstorming session.

 First round: Ask participants to brainstorm on a particular topic.
 After an idea is shared, any participant must respond “no” and suggest a different idea.
-And then someone else replies “no” and, once again, proposes an entirely different idea.
+Then someone else replies “no” and, once again, proposes an entirely different idea.

 Second round: Repeat the same sequence but using “Yes, but…” The effect is the same.
 People dismiss others’ ideas but with a passive-aggressive approach.